 Sauteed Bitter Melon with Egg (Ginisang Ampalaya at Itlog).
 Ampalaya is called bitter melon in some countries, it is also known as bitter gourd.
 The bitter part of the name is no joke.
 It definitely has an acquired taste, but I feel there is a certain appeal to flavor imparted to the palate.
 Ampalaya is considered to have many health benefits, including anti-diabetic properties.
 It is an excellent source of many vitamins and minerals.
 Try this vegetable dish, if not for the taste then for your health.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at .

 - 1 large bitter melon, sliced in half with seeds removed